Road Traffic Accidents

 Our aim is to be open, sympathetic and responsive to your needs and to make sure you understand all stages of the process fully.

 Grigor & Young have specialist road traffic accident claims solicitors waiting to help you.
 We will provide free initial advice and, in virtually all cases, our whole service to you will be free of charge.
-See this article on our Moray Claims website if you wonder how that could be possible.
+See this article about how a “free of charge” service for personal injury claims is possible, on our Moray Claims website.

 For further information and a free initial discussion of the accident circumstances, prospects of success and funding possibilities, contact Peter Brash or Marie Morrison on 01343 544077 or complete and send us a Free, No-Obligation Online Enquiry.